-- 6.2.1 The Trust Board will ensure that this policy document is reviewed in accordance with the timescale specified at the time of approval.
-No policy or procedure will remain operational for a period exceeding three years without a review taking place. - 6.2.2 Staff who become aware of any change which may affect a policy should advise their line manager as soon as possible.
-The Trust Board will then consider the need to review the policy or procedure outside of the agreed timescale for revision. - 6.2.3 For ease of reference for reviewers or approval bodies, changes should be noted in the 'document history' table on the front page of this document.
+- 6.2.1 The Trust Board will ensure that this policy document is reviewed in accordance with the timescale specified at the time of approval. - 6.2.2 Staff who become aware of any change which may affect this policy should advise their line manager as soon as possible.
+The Trust Board will then consider the need to review the policy or procedure outside of the agreed timescale for revision. - 6.2.3 For ease of reference for reviewers or approval bodies, key changes will be noted in the 'document history' table on the front page of this document.